criteo/criteo-api-marketingsolutions-php-sdk/docs/Api/CreativeApi.md

-Get the list of self-services Creatives (50 by default, to get a different number of Creatives, you can use the offset and limit parameters in the query string) for a given advertiser
+Get the list of self-services Creatives for a given advertiser

 ### Example